OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 [!INCLUDE [Teams support note](../includes/teams-support-note.md)]

 > [!NOTE]
-> There is a known issue that prevents scripts stored in SharePoint from being listed as recently used.
+> There is a known issue that prevents scripts stored in SharePoint from always appearing in the recently used list.
 This occurs when your admin turns off Exchange Web Services (EWS).
 Your SharePoint-based scripts are still accessible and usable through the file dialog.
-Such scripts will display in the recently used list until the workbook is closed.

 ## Help resources